Centrum-IntelliPhysics/TI-DeepONet-for-Stable-Long-Term-Extrapolation/README.md

 pip install -r requirements.txt
 ```

 ## Repository Overview

+This repository contains implementations and analyses for the experiments described in the paper.
+There are three different directions in the codes folder.
+Each case has 4 different accompanying Jupyter notebbokks that implement the 4 different frameworks: (1) DeepONet Autoregressive, (2) DeepONet Full Rollout, (3) TI-DeepONet, and (4) TI(L)-DeepONet.

 ### Citation:
 Our preprint is available on [Arxiv](https://arxiv.org/abs/2505.17341).
 If you use this code for your research, please cite our paper.